Best S&P 500 ETFs in 2026: Low Fees & Top Picks Compared

 Choose Your Account Type

 Taxable brokerage accounts offer maximum flexibility.
 Traditional IRAs give tax deductions now but you pay taxes later.
 Roth IRAs provide tax-free growth forever.
-401(k)s often include employer matching - free money you can't ignore.
+401(k)s often include employer matching, which is free money you can't ignore.

 Pick A Broker

-Schwab, Fidelity, E*TRADE, and most major brokers offer commission-free ETF trading https://www.schwab.com/pricing.
+Schwab, Fidelity, and most major brokers offer commission-free ETF trading.
 Compare account minimums and features, but don't overthink it.
+Any of the big brokerages will work just fine.

 Start Small With Fractional Shares

 Most brokers let you buy fractional shares starting at $1-5.
-Can't afford a full $400 VOO share?
-Buy $50 worth and own 12.5% of a share.
+Can't afford a full VOO share at over $630?
+Buy $50 worth and own a fraction of a share.
+SPYM trades at a lower share price (around $75), making it easier to buy whole shares if you prefer.

 Automate With Dollar-Cost Averaging